ConnectionMaster/web.eyeo.com/pages/jobs/it-system-administrator.md

 ### Responsibilities

-- Own and improve our entire streaming / video chat stack
+- Administer and maintain all of our communications stack ( Video conference, chat, phone, voip and so on)
 - Plan and improve conference room setups
 - Provide A/V tech support at live events hosted by eyeo
 - Ensure every employee, whether remote or local, has a good camera and microphone setup